vxnuaj/awesome-neural-networks/01-logistic-&-softmax-regression/README.md

 *where our activation, $A$, can be defined by $\hat{Y}$, denoting the prediction the logistic regression makes after a forward pass.*
 </div>

+It's important to note that the multiplication of $W$ and $X$ is the matrix multiplication of each, not an element wise multiplication, at least when $W$ and $X$ are vectorized.

 At this point, it's useful to introduce the **artifiical neuron**.